-1For simplicity, in the rest of this paper, we shall talk about sanitizer placement (for integrity preservation).
-Please note that our techniques apply equally well to the placement of declassifiers (for confidentiality preservation)
+1For simplicity, in the rest of this paper, we shall talk primarily about sanitizer placement (for integrity preservation).
+Our techniques apply equally well to the placement of declassifiers (for confidentiality preservation).

 Figure 1.
 Motivating example of a small, but illustrative flow graph.
 Sources are at the top; sinks are at the bottom.